MPH: International Health Concentration

 The objective of this option is to encourage creative and innovative projects from students who have an idea for a CE that does not fit into the previous two options.
 Similar to option two, students will be invited to submit proposals three times a year.
 The IH approval committee will entertain any fully articulated proposal that meets the guidelines for a Culminating Experience as outlined above.
 Possible examples of independent projects might include film documentaries, draft legislation, and advocacy campaigns, etc.

 Students may take this option for 0, 1, or 2 credits.
-Students electing this option for credit should register for IH 941, a directed study.
-Those completing the CE for 0 credits are not required to register.
+Students electing this option for credit should register for IH 943.
+Those completing the CE for 0 credits should register for IH 950.

 Culminating Experience Deadlines

 Students are expected to complete their Culminating Experience in the same semester in which they finish their coursework.
-Students must submit a Culminating Experience Contract and Problem Purpose Statement/Project Proposal via the online form at the beginning of the semester.
+Students must submit a Culminating Experience Contract and Problem Purpose Statement/Project Proposal via the online form at the beginning of the semester in which they start their CE.
+Students may continue work on their CE into a second semester if necessary, and will be required to register for an extension (IH 951).

 International students must be in compliance with visa regulations and any student who will not finish his/her paper in time should speak with the academic services coordinator as soon as possible.